MahanVeisi8/RL_practices/Lunar_Lander/Lunar_Lander.md

 ## **1 - DQN (Deep Q-Networks)**
 - **[DQN Directory](DQN/)**

-The **Deep Q-Network (DQN)** algorithm is a foundational approach that combines Q-learning with neural networks.
-This method is widely used to solve problems where the state and action spaces are large and continuous.
-The DQN implementation here tackles the **Lunar Lander** problem, where an agent learns to control a spaceship and land it safely on a designated pad using reinforcement learning techniques.
+The **Deep Q-Network (DQN)** algorithm is one of the most fundamental techniques in RL, combining Q-learning with neural networks.
+In this Lunar Lander problem, the DQN agent learns how to land a spaceship by estimating the Q-values for each action it can take in every state.

 ### Highlights:
-- **Q-Learning with Function Approximation**: Uses neural networks to approximate the Q-function.
+- 🧠 **Q-Learning with Neural Networks**: Q-values are approximated using neural networks.
-- **Replay Memory**: Stores past experiences and trains the agent using mini-batches.
+- 💾 **Replay Memory**: Experiences are stored and used for training the agent in mini-batches.
-- **Epsilon-Greedy Exploration**: Balances exploration and exploitation for policy learning.
+- 🎲 **Epsilon-Greedy Exploration**: The agent strikes a balance between exploring new actions and exploiting known actions.

 **Performance Visualization**:
 ![DQN Performance](DQN/assets/plots.png)